codsen/codsen/packages/html-all-known-attributes/README.md

 # html-all-known-attributes

-> All HTML attributes known to the humanity
+> All HTML attributes known to the Humanity

 [![Repository is on GitLab][gitlab-img]][gitlab-url] [![Coverage][cov-img]][cov-url]